2i2c-org/team-compass/partnerships/community_success/freshdesk.md

 # Using FreshDesk

-We [use FreshDesk](support:freshdesk) as part of our support processes.
+We [use FreshDesk](support:freshdesk) as part of our support and lead management processes.
 This service has its own functionality and quirks, and this page is a place to document some common actions we must take.

 (freshdesk:footer)=